 The question would then lead to “how would an organization identify itself as an MFI?”
 There is no regulation or national definition of MFIs.
 Anyone who lends money in the villages or urban slums can get away by calling themselves MFIs.
 As microfinance grew popular and acceptable among communities it should not come as a surprise if informal money lenders and fly-by-night finance companies present themselves as MFIs in the front-line, making it difficult to distinguish between different private players.

-So in a diverse population of several recognized and unrecognized players operating across the state, it again sounds unfair to put the blame squarely on microfinance industry as a whole instead of finding out unscrupulous players and dealing with them directly.
-That goes without saying though that even a recognized MFI found to be resorting any strong-arm tactics should be dealt with appropriately.
-Moreover the responsibility also lies with everyone in the industry to keep a watch for fake and rogue entities.
+So in a diverse population of several recognized and unrecognized players operating across the state, it again sounds unfair to put the blame squarely on the microfinance industry as a whole instead of finding out unscrupulous players and dealing with them directly.
+That goes without saying though that even a recognized MFI found to be resorting to any strong-arm tactics should be dealt with appropriately.
+Moreover, the responsibility also lies with everyone in the industry to keep a watch for fake and rogue entities.

 Based on the above analysis, it doesn’t seem completely far-fetched that some isolated incidents of distress might have occurred due to over-indebtedness coupled with coercive actions.
 But, it sounds very unfair to lay the allegations solely on MFIs without even verifying the facts or consulting with anyone from this key group.
-While it is undeniable that there exist several loopholes in MFI operations, as with any other fast growing industry, all the concerned parties, including government, should own the responsibility for the state of affairs.
+While it is undeniable that there exist several loopholes in MFI operations, as with any other fast-growing industry, all the concerned parties, including government, should own the responsibility for the state of affairs.
 A consultative approach to public policy is a good way to address such issues rather than a one-sided iron-hand solution.
 The latter would only do more harm than good to everyone.

-MFIs and banks will lose money in the form of defaults, poor households will find it difficult to access much needed financial services and eventually government will attract public criticism for cutting off the only legitimate source of adequate credit in most communities.
+MFIs and banks will lose money in the form of defaults, poor households will find it difficult to access much needed financial services and eventually the government will attract public criticism for cutting off the only legitimate source of adequate credit in most communities.

 The views expressed in the above article are those of the authors and do not necessarily reflect the views of their employers or IMBN.
-IMBN is a platform for the microfinance community in India, if you have an opinion on any aspect of micro finance feel free to send us a write up through the contact page.